PigeonDan1/ps-slm/readme.md

     - Method to use these ckpts: Download and Fill in the ckpt_path variable in scripts scripts/decode_sensevoice.sh with the path to the downloaded model checkpoint.

 5. One-Click Script:

+   After changing some essential local path and downloading models, you can run with:

    Core training script: `/scripts/finetune_deepspeed_sensevoice.sh`